atmiktumane/Machine-Learning-Algorithms/README.md

 Technique applied to the integer representation and used to represent categorical variables as numerical values in a machine learning model.

 ###### Sentiment Analysis :
-Technique that use text analysis and natural language processing to classify words as either positive
+Technique that use text analysis and natural language processing to classify words as either positive, negative or neutral.